Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: METHOD COMPARISON WITH

 \section{METHOD COMPARISON WITH $q=0.1$}

 In Table~\ref{tbl:sotaq1} we explore the comparison of cost-aware ERO investing with other methods for $q_j=0.1$.
-The results presented in the main body of the paper are for $q_j=0.9$ to align with previous work.
-Naturally, when nulls occur infrequently, the issue of multiple testing is not as dire.
+Naturally, when nulls occur infrequently, the issue of multiple testing is not as dire, and in some cases, FDR is controlled without using any correction \cite[Figure 6]{robertson2023online}.
 When true alternatives are abundant, cost-aware ERO requires a large ante ($\varphi_j$).
 In this simulation we set $a=1$ to highlight this effect.
+We also relax any lower bound on $\rho_j$.
 This causes cost-aware ERO to rapidly deplete the $\alpha$-wealth.
-In contrast, other methods do not increase the ante as severely as cost-aware ERO.
+In contrast, other methods do not increase the ante at all, or as severely, as cost-aware ERO.
 However, it should be noted that the fraction of the tests that are true rejects among those that are performed is very high.
 For example, in constant ERO investing the proportion of true rejects is 24\% and the proportion of true rejects for cost-aware ERO ($n_j \leq 10$) is 90\%.
 This is a highly desirable result for the setting of biological experiments and other settings where sample cost is nontrivial.